jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### 4.5 Database analysis profile

-For the scripts using `analysis_profile` file, ensure to update the paths to in the analysis profile to your correpsonding location.
+For the scripts using `analysis_profile` file, ensure to update the paths to in the analysis profile to your corresponding location.

 ```bash
 ## MALT DB Directory containing all database files